-Calvert-Lewin earns Everton 2-2 draw with Liverpool
+In-form Calvert-Lewin earns Everton 2-2 draw with Liverpool

 Van Dijk last missed minutes in the Premier League in January 2018, and his absence might have contributed to Liverpool conceding the equalizer in the 20th when Keane rose highest at a corner to power a header through the raised arms of goalkeeper Adrian.

+Van Dijk might also have dealt better with the high, hanging ball from Digne that led to Calvert-Lewin’s equalizer.

+“It doesn’t look good,” Klopp said of Van Dijk’s injury, “but of course we have to wait.”

-With Thiago controlling play with his passing and touch in central midfield, Liverpool put in a more assured display than in its last Premier League outing — a scarcely believable 7-2 loss at Aston Villa two weeks ago.
+With Thiago controlling play with his passing and touch in central midfield in the Spain international’s first Premier League start, Liverpool put in a more assured display than in its last Premier League outing — a scarcely believable 7-2 loss at Aston Villa two weeks ago.

+“It’s probably the best game we’ve played at Goodison since I’ve been (Liverpool) manager,” Klopp said.
+“We were dominant against a formerly flying side.”

-Klopp’s team has, however, conceded 13 goals after just five games of its title defense.
+Liverpool has, however, conceded 13 goals after just five games of its title defense.

 More AP soccer: https://apnews.com/Soccer and https://twitter.com/AP_Sports